CSX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into CSX Corporation And Encourages Investors To Contact The Firm

-NEW YORK, Oct.
-23, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of CSX Corporation ("CSX" or "the Company") (NASDAQ: CSX ).
-Investors who purchased CSX securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/CSX .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+28, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of CSX Corporation (“CSX” or“the Company”) (NASDAQ: CSX).
+Investors who purchased CSX securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/CSX .

 Investigation Details